system76/docs/_articles/oem-firstboot.md

 _Note that in this example, we're creating the user **tom.** Replace **tom** with your desired username._

-A note on `adduser`: The adduser tool will ask for a lot of information, like full name, room number, phone number, etc. -- It's not necessary to provide anything other than Password and Full Name.
+`adduser` will ask for a lot of information, like full name, room number, phone number, etc. -- It's not necessary to provide anything other than Password and Full Name.

 ```
 mount -o rw,remount /